Matt Tommey talks with visitors about his vine baskets, many made from kudzu!

 Starting in May, join the artists of the River Arts District the second Saturday for a day of artist demonstrations, classes, open studios and fun.
 Spend the day hopping from studio to studio to view a range of mediums and an abundance of creativity.
 Read more about Second Saturdays.

-Restaurants in the River Arts District include 12 Bones Smokehouse, Clingman Cafe, The Magnetic Field, Taqueria Con Cuida, White Duck Taco Shop, Pizza Pura and The Junction.
+Restaurants in the River Arts District include 12 Bones Smokehouse, Clingman Cafe, The Magnetic Field, Taqueria Con Cuida, White Duck Taco Shop, All Souls Pizza, Pizza Pura and The Junction.

 Chat with artists like Barb Butler sy Sutherland Weaving on Depot St, and watch them at work.